 The District also entered into contracts with the Assistant District Director and the Project Manager effective April 22, 2010.
 These contracts are for a term of four years commencing on the effective date of April 22, 2010 and terminating on September 30, 2014.
-These Contracts shall automatically renew for term of four (4) years unless otherwise terminated in accordance with the provisions contained herein.
+These contracts automatically renewed for a term of four (4) years in accordance with the provisions contained therein.
 The contracts provide for an annual base salary with annual increases linked to the cost of living index, however not less than 3%.
 The contracts also provides for benefits, including but not limited to life insurance, vacation time and sick leave.